monksedo/omnifood/README.md

 Designer/Developer: Jonas Schemedtmann

 Student/Coding: Chris T. Nguyen
-Yes, I am just following the instruction to learn the HTML and CSS concept tought and code up the site.
+In this course, I am just following the HTML5 and CSS3 concepts tought to code up the site.

-With the knowledge learned from the training, now I am able to use the knowledge learned, to design and code any new website/app with the same capability and functionality.
+With the knowledge from the training, now I am able to use the all the concepts and techniques to design and code any new website/app with the same capability and functionality.